Zhytou/CS-Notes/language/c++/advanced/c++ 11 new features.md

 ## final

-C++ 11 introduces a new key word `final`, which allows to

-prohibit function or class from deriveing
+C++ 11 introduces a new key word `final`, which allows to prohibit function or class from deriveing.

 ## Compiler Generated Default Constructor